pew-org/pew/README.md

     python3 -c 'import os;print(os.environ.get("SHELL","No shell defined"))'

-Since that variable is not commonly used on Windows, we're defaulting to `powershell` over there.
+Since that variable is not commonly used on Windows, we're detecting the parent process from which pew has been invoked and use that as the user's preferred shell.
+If `CMDER_ROOT` is defined this will select Cmder (a custom configuration of `cmd.exe`).

 In all other cases we default instead to `sh`.

-If `CMDER_ROOT` is defined this will select Cmder (a custom configuration of `cmd.exe`).
-Custom selection for even more shells might be added in the future.

 ### Windows/Cygwin notes